duckddclown/FishSenseSwift/README.md

 # FishSense iOS Application

 ## Overview
 FishSense is an iOS application that leverages lidar and RGB segmentation to assist in fish length measurement and fish species detection.
-The app uses ARKit and RealityKit to provide real-time 3D scene understanding and mesh classification, making it easier to measure and analyze fish in their natural environment.

 ## Features of the iOS Application
 - Real-time AR scene reconstruction and mesh classification.